5 Statistical Inference and Hypothesis Testing

 # Calculate the sample mean

-The average number of service calls among churners is 2.25.
-This sample mean serves as a point estimate for the population average.
+The average annual transaction amount among churners is 3095.03.
+This sample mean serves as a point estimate of the corresponding population mean.

-Confidence intervals help quantify the uncertainty associated with estimates of population parameters.
-Rather than reporting only a point estimate, such as “the average is 4,” a confidence interval might say, “we are 95% confident that the true average lies between 3.8 and 4.2.”
-This interval accounts for the natural variability that arises when working with sample data.
+Confidence intervals quantify the uncertainty associated with estimates of population parameters.
+Rather than reporting only a point estimate, such as “the average annual transaction amount for churners is $3,900,” a confidence interval might state that “we are 95 percent confident that the true average lies between $3,780 and $4,020.”
+This range incorporates the natural sampling variation present whenever we work with data from a subset rather than an entire population.

-Figure 5.3: Confidence interval for the population mean.
-The interval is centered around the point estimate, with the width determined by the margin of error.
-The confidence level specifies the probability that the interval contains the true population parameter.
+Figure 5.3: Confidence interval for a population mean.
+The interval is centered around the point estimate, with its width determined by the margin of error.
+The confidence level specifies the long-run proportion of such intervals that contain the true parameter.

 # Calculate mean and standard error

-If the computed interval is \([2.12, 2.39]\), we can state that we are 95% confident the true average number of customer service calls for churned customers falls within this range.
-Technically, this means that if we were to repeat the process many times using different random samples, about 95% of those intervals would contain the true population mean.
+The resulting interval (2982.87, 3207.19) indicates that we are 95 percent confident the true average annual transaction amount for churned customers lies within this range.
+More formally, if we were to draw many random samples and compute an interval from each, approximately 95 percent of those intervals would contain the true population mean.

-Confidence intervals are particularly useful when comparing groups.
-For example, if the confidence intervals for churners and non-churners do not substantially overlap, this suggests a meaningful difference in customer behavior.
-By providing a range of plausible values instead of a single point estimate, confidence intervals enhance the transparency and credibility of data-driven conclusions.
+Confidence intervals also play an important role when comparing groups.
+For instance, if the confidence intervals for churners and non-churners differ substantially or show little overlap, this suggests meaningful differences in behavior worthy of further investigation.
+By providing a range of plausible values, confidence intervals offer a transparent measure of uncertainty and help avoid over-interpretation of single-number summaries.

-In the next section, we extend this framework by introducing hypothesis testing, a formal approach for evaluating whether observed effects in a sample are likely to reflect true differences in the population or could have occurred by random chance.
+In the next section, we extend these ideas through hypothesis testing, a formal framework for assessing whether observed patterns in a sample are likely to reflect genuine differences in the population or could plausibly arise by random chance.

 5.4 Hypothesis Testing

-Figure 5.4: Visual summary of hypothesis testing, showing how sample evidence informs the decision to reject or fail to reject the null hypothesis (\(H_0\)).
+Figure 5.4: Visual summary of hypothesis testing, showing how sample evidence informs the decision to reject or not reject the null hypothesis (\(H_0\)).

-The hypothesis testing framework revolves around two competing statements:
+The framework is built around two competing statements:

-• The null hypothesis (\(H_0\)) represents the default assumption, typically stating that there is no effect, no difference, or no association.
+• The null hypothesis (\(H_0\)): the default assumption that there is no effect, difference, or association.

-• The alternative hypothesis (\(H_a\)) contradicts \(H_0\), asserting that a difference, effect, or relationship does exist.
+• The alternative hypothesis (\(H_a\)): the competing claim that an effect or difference does exist.

-We assess the strength of evidence by calculating a p-value: the probability of obtaining results as extreme as those observed, assuming \(H_0\) is true.
-Smaller p-values indicate stronger evidence against \(H_0\).
-By convention, we reject \(H_0\) when the p-value falls below a predetermined threshold, called the significance level (\(\alpha\)), often set at 0.05.
+To assess the strength of evidence against \(H_0\), we calculate a p-value: the probability of obtaining results at least as extreme as those observed, assuming \(H_0\) is true.
+Small p-values indicate stronger evidence against \(H_0\).
+We compare the p-value to a chosen significance level \(\alpha\) (typically 0.05) to decide whether the evidence is strong enough to reject the null hypothesis.

 For example, if \(p = 0.03\) and \(\alpha = 0.05\), the evidence is considered sufficient to reject \(H_0\).
 If \(p = 0.12\), we retain \(H_0\) because the evidence is not strong enough to support \(H_a\).
 It is important to remember that a p-value does not reflect the probability that \(H_0\) is true, but rather the likelihood of observing such data if \(H_0\) were true.

-To better understand the logic behind these decisions, consider the analogy of a criminal trial.
-The null hypothesis represents the presumption of innocence.
-The alternative hypothesis corresponds to a claim of guilt.
-The jury weighs the evidence and must either convict (reject \(H_0\)) or acquit (fail to reject \(H_0\) due to insufficient evidence).
-Just as legal verdicts can result in mistakes, hypothesis testing is subject to two types of error, summarized in Table 5.1.
+A useful way to understand this logic is to consider the analogy of a criminal trial: the null hypothesis represents the presumption of innocence, the alternative hypothesis represents guilt, and the jury must decide whether the evidence is strong enough to overturn the presumption of innocence.
+Just as legal verdicts can result in mistakes, hypothesis testing is subject to two types of error, summarised in Table Table 5.1.

 Table 5.1: Possible outcomes of hypothesis testing, with two correct decisions and two types of error.